goharbor/harbor/docs/user_guide.md

 If you are a project admin, you can configure a connection from a project in Harbor to a webhook endpoint.
 If you configure webhooks, Harbor notifies the webhook endpoint of certain events that occur in the project.
 Webhooks allow you to integrate Harbor with other tools to streamline continuous integration and development processes.

-The action that is taken upon receiving a notification from a Harbor project depends on your continuous integration and development process.
+The action that is taken upon receiving a notification from a Harbor project depends on your continuous integration and development processes.
 For example, by configuring Harbor to send a `POST` request to a webhook listener at an endpoint of your choice, you can trigger a build and deployment of an application whenever there is a change to an image in the repository.

 ### Supported Events

-You can define one webhook per project.
+You can define multiple webhooks per project.
 Webhook notifications provide information about events in JSON format and are delivered by `HTTP` or `HTTPS POST` to an existing webhhook endpoint URL that you provide.
 The following table describes the events that trigger notifications and the contents of each notification.

 |Event|Webhook Event Type|Contents of Notification|
 |---|---|---|